jakemingolla/poe-currency-counter/README.md

 can be used to enhance weapons and armor significantly and exchange hands between players frequently.

-In order to have some sembelence of a stable economy, external tools such as [poe.ninja][PoENinja] periodically scrape the [public API][PathOfExileTradeAPI] published for ALL in-game player stashes to determine which currency has traded hands.
+In order to have some semblance of a stable economy, external tools such as [poe.ninja][PoENinja] periodically scrape the [public API][PathOfExileTradeAPI] published for ALL in-game player stashes to determine which currency has exchanged hands.
 By establishing a (relatively) accurate ledger of currency transactions, players can more accurately buy and sell goods in the decentralized market and with greater confidence than before these tools existed.